wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 WIS2 uses the MQTT protocol to advertise the availability of weather/climate/water data.
 The WIS2 Global Broker subscribes to all WIS2 Nodes in the network and republishes the messages it receives.
 The Global Cache subscribes to the Global Broker, downloads the data in the message and then republishes the message on the `cache` topic with a new URL.
 The Global Discovery Catalogue publishes discovery metadata from the Broker and provides a search API.

-As part of the WIS2 Pilot Phase in 2023, Météo-France is running a Global Broker.
+As part of the WIS2 Pilot Phase in 2023, the following Global Broker services are available:

+### Météo-France

+- host: globalbroker.meteo.fr
+- port: 8883
+- username: everyone
+- password: everyone

+### CMA

+- host: gb.wis.cma.cn
+- port: 8883
+- username: everyone
+- password: everyone

 In this practical session you will learn how to use the MQTT Explorer tool to review the topics available on this Global Broker and be able to display WIS2 notification messages.

 ## Using MQTT Explorer to connect to the Global Broker